DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/merchants/company/contract.md

 ## (Abridged version of the eighteen page contract)
-For a period of two years the *Contracted* will perform duties as directed by ^company.Name^ superiors.
+For a period of two years the *Contracted* will perform duties as directed by ^company.Name^.
 Further, *Contracted* shall perform said duties at the peak of their abilities and with full effort.
 Failure to fulfill these requirements will result in the charge of *Breach of Contract* and the *Contracted* will be remanded to debtor's prison until such time as restitution has been made for the remainder of the *Contract*.
 In lieu of this ^company.Name^ may legally pursue recovery of funds, plus interest and overages, by any means necessary. ^company.Name^ may terminate the *Contract* at any time.

 ## Compensation
 *Contracted* receive the following benefits